thoughtbot/ember-cli-rails/README.md

 For example, end-to-end tests with frameworks like Cucumber should just work.
 You should still be able leverage the asset pipeline, and all the conveniences that Rails offers.
-And you should get all the new goodies like ES6 modules and EmberCLI addons too!
+And you should get all the new goodies like ES6 modules and Ember CLI addons too!
 Without further ado, let's get in there!

 ## Installation